Definition

 A software-defined data center is a way to dynamically configure and provision applications, infrastructure and IT resources.
 The design allows the data center to be managed as a unified system or aggregate set of domains.
 A key factor is the separation of control planes and data planes.

-An SDDC provides an organization with its own private cloud for better control of hosted data.
+An SDDC provides an organization with its own private cloud for better control of hosted services and data.
+It allows for the same level of flexibility to create and remove servers that many developers have become used to, but on enterprise-owned hardware.

-Software-defined data centers capitalize on the agility, elasticity and scalabilty of cloud computing.
+Software-defined data centers capitalize on the agility, elasticity and scalability of cloud computing techniques.
 The chief advantage is automating all functions through intelligent software, especially manually intensive tasks related to provisioning and operational management.

 Both infrastructure management and workload management are controlled programmatically.
-The intended result is to reduce cost and management overhead.
+The intended result is to reduce costs and management overhead, while increasing IT agility and flexibility.

-An SDDC is composed of different components from various vendors.
+An SDDC implementation is often composed of different components from various vendors.
 That complicates planning and integration of SDDC architecture, although enterprises can avoid vendor lock-in as a result.

 SDDC market share